-- the EBA communication of 25 March 2020 "Statement on the application of the prudential framework regarding Default, Forbearance and IFRS 9 in light of COVID 19 measures"; - the communication of the ESMA of 25 March 2020 "Public Statement.
-Accounting implications of the COVID 19 outbreak on the calculation of expected credit losses in accordance with IFRS 9"; - the document of the IFRS Foundation of 27 March 2020 "IFRS 9 and COVID-19 Accounting for expected credit losses applying IFRS 9 Financial Instruments in the light of current uncertainty resulting from the COVID-19 pandemic"; - the letter of the ECB of 1 April 2020 "IFRS 9 in the context of the coronavirus (COVID-19) pandemic" addressed to all significant institutions; - the EBA guidelines of 2 April 2020 "Guidelines on legislative and non-legislative moratoria on loan repayments applied in the light of the COVID-19 crisis"; - the communication of the ESMA of 20 May 2020 "Implications of the COVID-19 outbreak on the half-yearly financial reports"; - the EBA guidelines of 2 June 2020 "Guidelines on reporting and disclosure of exposures subject to measures applied in response to the COVID-19 crisis"; - the communication of the ESMA of 28 October 2020 "European common enforcement priorities for 2020 annual financial reports"; - the EBA guidelines of 2 December 2020 "Guidelines amending Guidelines EBA / GL / 2020 / 02 on legislative and non-legislative moratoria on loan repayments applied in the light of the COVID-19 crisis"; - the letter of the ECB of 4 December 2020 "Identification and measurement of credit risk in the context of the coronavirus (COVID-19) pandemic" addressed to all significant institutions. - the communication of the ESMA of 29 October 2021 "European common enforcement priorities for 2021 annual financial reports".
+- CONSOB' warning of 19 March 2022 "Conflict in Ukraine: CONSOB warnings for supervised issuers on financial reporting and on the obligations related to compliance with the restrictive measures adopted by the European Union against Russia"; - ESMA's Public Statement of 14 March 2022 on the impacts of the Russian-Ukrainian crisis on EU financial markets; - the EBA communication of 25 March 2020 "Statement on the application of the prudential framework regarding Default, Forbearance and IFRS 9 in light of COVID 19 measures"; - the communication of the ESMA of 25 March 2020 "Public Statement.
+Accounting implications of the COVID 19 outbreak on the calculation of expected credit losses in accordance with IFRS 9"; - the document of the IFRS Foundation of 27 March 2020 "IFRS 9 and COVID-19 Accounting for expected credit losses applying IFRS 9 Financial Instruments in the light of current uncertainty resulting from the COVID-19 pandemic"; - the letter of the ECB of 1 April 2020 "IFRS 9 in the context of the coronavirus (COVID-19) pandemic" addressed to all significant institutions; - the EBA guidelines of 2 April 2020 "Guidelines on legislative and non-legislative moratoria on loan repayments applied in the light of the COVID-19 crisis"; - the communication of the ESMA of 20 May 2020 "Implications of the COVID-19 outbreak on the interim financial reports"; - the EBA guidelines of 2 June 2020 "Guidelines on reporting and disclosure of exposures subject to measures applied in response to the COVID-19 crisis"; - the communication of the ESMA of 28 October 2020 "European common enforcement priorities for 2020 annual financial reports"; - the EBA guidelines of 2 December 2020 "Guidelines amending Guidelines EBA / GL / 2020 / 02 on legislative and non-legislative moratoria on loan repayments applied in the light of the COVID-19 crisis"; - the letter of the ECB of 4 December 2020 "Identification and measurement of credit risk in the context of the coronavirus (COVID-19) pandemic" addressed to all significant institutions. - the communication of the ESMA of 29 October 2021 "European common enforcement priorities for 2021 annual financial reports".